Here, you will find Our Mission;

 The following three paragraphs are a quote from Pete McVay’s groundbreaking speech for the Kanabec History Center Building, spoken July 12, 1977.

-From our fathers and our fathers’ fathers we have received a faith, a set of moral standards, a code of ethics, a culture.
-We have received some appreciation of beauty and kindness and love.
+From our fathers and forefathers, we have received faith, moral standards, a code of ethics, from numerous cultures and traditions.
+We have received appreciation of beauty, kindness, and love.
 We have been taught to seek knowledge.
 We have been inspired to search for a better life – a life better not only in a material way but a life that reflects a better understanding and more consideration of our neighbors and all men.

 We are indeed a fortunate people.
-For as our forefathers’ courage, and determination, and sacrifices and vision, and love were great – so great is our heritage, so great are our benefits.”
+For as our forefathers’ courage, determination, sacrifices, vision, and love were great – so great is our heritage, so great are our benefits.”

 |